 Caring for Cilantro Plants

-If you’re growing this versatile plant for its fresh Cilantro leaves, you’ll want to works towards maximizing its foliage.
+If you’re growing this versatile plant for its fresh Cilantro leaves, you’ll want to work towards maximizing its foliage.
 Pinch back young cilantro plants up to an inch or longer to encourage bushier new growth.
-As soon as the top part of the main stem starts to develop flower buds or seed pods, cut them off to redirect the plant’s energy into leaf growth.
+As soon as the top part of the main stem starts to develop plants flower buds or seed pods, cut them off to redirect the plant’s energy into leaf growth.

 Harvesting and Using Cilantro